List of county roads in Sumter County, Florida: Route description

 Sumter County Road 470 begins at an intersection with SR 44 in Rutland and runs south.
 Eventually, it starts curving towards the southeast as it runs through farm and ranch land.
-The ranchland diminishes as it enters a wooded area before encountering a trailer park community named Rivers Edge Estates, then the entrance to Marsh Bend Outlet Park, before crossing a bridge over Outlet River which runs between the Withlacoochee River and Lake Panasoffkee.
+The ranch land diminishes as it enters a wooded area before encountering a trailer park community named Rivers Edge Estates, then the entrance to Marsh Bend Outlet Park, before crossing a bridge over Outlet River which runs between the Withlacoochee River and Lake Panasoffkee.
 Directly on the opposite side of this bridge is the Big Cypress Fish Camp.
 The road briefly runs straight east until it curves southeast again closer to the southwest side of the lake.
 Residencies and fishing camps become mixed with commercial development as the route enters "Downtown" Lake Panasoffkee.
 A sidewalk can be found on the southwest side of the street.
 The road turns more towards the east as it approaches Interstate 75 at Exit 321.
 The northbound off-ramp from that interstate is included in the nearby intersection with CR 475, and immediately encounters a grade crossing with the CSX-S Line.
 From there it passes by a local truck stop, and briefly curves south, before heading east again through Sumterville, running between more farm fields, although some local residencies and at least two industrial buildings can be found.

 Approaching "downtown" Sumterville, the route turns north and overlaps US 301, where it also passes the post office, runs between the territory of the Sumter Electric Cooperative (SECO) buildings, serves as the terminus of SR 471, and then turns east across from the Shady Brook Golf & RV Resort, while US 301 heads north towards Coleman, Wildwood, Ocala, and across the Georgia state line towards northern Delaware.
 Shortly after the end of the overlap, the road crosses the right of way for a former Seaboard Air Line railroad line that carried the Amtrak Silver Meteor between Coleman and Auburndale until 1988, and was once proposed for the extension of the General James A. Van Fleet State Trail.
 Aside from a lime mine and a power substation, the surroundings are mostly rural.
 The route is also the location of the Federal Correctional Complex Of Coleman, although it is actually located southeast of Coleman.
 CR 470 continues to run through the rural farmlands of Central Sumter County, but suddenly encounters a right of way for a series of power lines that turns along the north side of the road.
 The power line right-of-way turns south and crosses the road just before CR 470 crosses the Sumter-Lake County Line.

+As of July 2025, the Sumter County Board of County Commissioners approved a resolution renaming the portion of County Road 470 east of U.S. 301 to the Central Parkway roundabout as "Central Parkway" with new signage installed in July 2025.